Reuse vs. Single-Use: Environment

 Reuse stops waste and reduces costs for businesses and local governments to manage it.

-• The U.S. produces more than 30 percent of the planet’s total waste, though it is home to only 4 percent of the world’s population.
+• The U.S. produces about 12 percent of the planet’s total waste, though it is home to only 4 percent of the world’s population.

 • Single-use disposables add costs to businesses to buy the single-use products and pay for waste hauling.